EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/01_ecs.md

 - Data is represented as `Components` that have no behavior or identifiers attached to them.
 - Components are attached to Entities.
 - An `Entity` is an identifier.
-  Each entity is essentially a "name" that groups components into a single "thing" (an object).

 <!-- TODO: identifier that points to collection of components -->